Polinalavender/Design-Patterns/Software Design Document for Camera Simulator.md

 - `ConcretePhotobuilder`:  Built photos based on certain structure

-- `GalleryMomento` and `GalleryTake`:   Makes the gallery of the photos
+- `GalleryMemento` and `GalleryTake`:   Makes the gallery of the photos